houston/houston-core/README.md

 # Houston Core [![Code Climate](https://codeclimate.com/github/houston/houston-core.png)](https://codeclimate.com/github/houston/houston-core)

-This is the Houston application.
-Deploy it by forking [houston/houston](https://github.com/houston/houston) and configuring for your team!

-### What is Houston?

 ##### Mission Control for your projects and team

 Houston interfaces with your version-control, ticket-tracking, continuous integration, and other systems to stitch together a picture of your projects and teams.